galacticcouncil/hydration-docs/docs/dev_exercise.md

 ) -> DispatchResultWithPostInfo {}
 ```

-To calculate out or in amount, use corresponding functions from the math crate. it should be clearly described

-Both methods should perform necessary checks to determine that transaction can be successfully completed.If yes,
-it has to calculate the selling or buying amount, perform transfers and finally update the pool storage accordingly.
+Before the sell or buy is effectuated, the methods should perform the necessary validations in order to determine that the transaction can be  completed successfully.
+If this is the case, it should calculate the amounts in and out, perform the transfers and, finally - update the pool storage.

 ## Exchange support

-To be able to plug this pool into the Exchange pallet, AMM trait from the primitives crate must be implemtned for this pallet.
+As a bonus task, you can prepare your newly created pool to be plugged into the Exchange pallet.
+For that purpose, an AMM trait from the primitives crate should be implemented for this pallet.

-Find some inspiration in XYK how this can be done.
+You can look for inspiration on how this can be done in the XYK pallet.

 ## Questions

-If you have any question, feel free to contact anyone on Discord.
+If you have any questions, please feel free to contact us on Discord.